elhamkarimii/bitex-challenge/README.md

 This command will start the development server and open the application in your default web browser.
 You can access it at http://localhost:5173. 🚀

+You can check the live demo at https://bitex-challenge.vercel.app/